mrkishi/veonim/debug-notes.md

 - when loading extensions, if a value starts and ends with %, this means that it's an i18n and we need to parse package.nls.json to get the actual english text value
+- investigate vsvode extension dependencies (node-debug depends on node-debug2)
+  - this may be why node-debug2 has nothing to provide configuration to the ext host. (maybe node-debug has it instead?)
+- sometimes on 'stopped' event we request the stackTraces, we get an error that no stack traces are available. why? is this normal? should we expect it and handle gracefully somehow?

 ## REFERENCE LINKS
 https://github.com/Microsoft/vscode-node-debug2/blob/master/package.json